lasallesoftware-serverless/laravel-query-builder-for-lambda/README.md

 To enjoy the convenience of Laravel's query builder in a PHP Lambda function.

+## BASE LAMBDA FEATURES STILL NEED TO BE DONE

+I want to access a localhost database on a traditional cloud server using the Laravel Framework, but without mounting it.
+Knowing that I will be doing a package to achieve this for Lambda, I went ahead and did this package.

+This package is not yet Lambda ready.

+The Lambda version will likely not use Dotenv; and, will need to access a remote database.
+This work is forthcoming.

 ## With Deepest Appreciation

 - Excellent video and files: [https://www.youtube.com/watch?v=_mDDERFHSLw](https://www.youtube.com/watch?v=_mDDERFHSLw)